KhronosGroup/glTF/specification/README.md

 To make it easy for applications to implement, glTF is designed with the GL APIs in mind; in particular, the limitations of WebGL.

 glTF tries to balance the tradeoffs between simplicity and completeness.
 For example, although geometry, images, and shaders map easily to the GL APIs, they do not provide enough.
-To make glTF broadly useful, glTF includes a scene graph, materials, and animations.
-Leaving out the scene graph would hinder interaction with individual model nodes.
+To make glTF broadly useful, glTF includes a node hierarchy, materials, and animations.
+Leaving out the node hierarchy would hinder interaction with individual model nodes.
 Likewise leaving out materials and animations would leave out key functionality common to most applications.

 To help map between glTF and GL:
 * glTF properties commonly map to GL functions and function arguments.
 For example, the <a href="#meshAttribute">`attribute (mesh)`</a> glTF property maps closely to the [`vertexAttribPointer`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glVertexAttribPointer.xml) GL function, and the <a href="#states">`states`</a> glTF property naming maps directly to GL functions.